Kerala State Road Transport Corporation: Fleet numbering system

 The second part (E in the example) denotes the KSRTC workshop where the body work was done, and is absent on buses purchased fully built and outsourced bodywork.
 KSRTC owns five workshops: one central and four regional:

 The third part is the vehicle number of the series.
 In addition to this system, a TE was assigned to 144 buses built in Edappal from 1997 to 2003.
 Their depot vehicles are numbered in a D series, and the oil tankers are numbered in a TT series.
 The corporation has several ambulances, numbered AV.
 Buses procured as part of the Jawaharlal Nehru National Urban Renewal Mission are numbered JN.
+KSRTC Swift's buses are numbered in a KS series.

+2025 Fleet Modernisation

+KSRTC inducted 143 new buses in 2025 as part of a major fleet modernisation.
+Chief Minister Pinarayi Vijayan flagged off the vehicles at a function in Anayara on August 21, 2025.
+These buses were divided into seven categories: